xyp8023/smarc2/behaviours/smarc_bt/README.md

 - **vehicle**: Defines a generic vehicle state with a position, orientation, global position, global orientation, a battery and a list of sensors.
 The `IVehicleState` and `IVehicleStateContainer` interfaces are defined here too.
   - **ros_vehicle**: Wraps an `IVehicleState` object in ROS connections.
     - **sam_auv**: Extends the `ROSVehicle` SAM-AUV specific topics and sensors.

+# TODO
+- [ ] Service to enable/disable specific sensor-liveliness checks
+- [ ] Service to enable/disable specific conditions in the BT